matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Synchronized

-- Every objects in Java has a lock associated with it.
+- Every object in Java has a lock associated with it.
 - This lock is called the intrinsic lock or monitor.
 - It is possible to specify that only one thread can execute a section of code once it has acquired the lock on same object.
 - If some other thread currently holds that lock, the current thread must waits its turn.
 - This is achieved using synchronized keyword.
 - Using right making a method synchronized can help eliminate thread interference and memory consistency error.
 - Making method synchronized is a shortcut to making the entire body of the method as synchronized on "this".
-- If we use synchronized we don't need to use volatile keyword.
+- If we use synchronized we don't need to use a volatile keyword.

-### Enumerator and Iterator differences
+### Enumerator and Iterator differences.

 - Iterator allows you to remove elements from collection.
-Methods for iterator hasNext(), next()
+- Methods for iterator `hasNext()`, `next()`.
-- Iterator does not allow other thread to modify the collection object while some thread is iterating over it and throws ConcurrentModificationException.
+- Iterator does not allow other thread to modify the collection object while some thread is iterating over it and throws `ConcurrentModificationException`.
-- Enumerator `hasMoreElements()`.
-For Collections read only
+- Enumerator `hasMoreElements()`: For Collections read only.

-### What is load factor of HashMap
+### What is load factor of HashMap.

-- HashMap performance depends on two things
+- HashMap performance depends on two things:
-    - initial capacity
+    - Initial capacity.
-    - load factor
+    - Load factor.
 - Whenever create HashMap initial capacity number of buckets is created initially.
 - Load factor is criteria to decide when we have to increase the size of HashMap when its about to get full.